fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ### Be proactive and professional

 Most clients just want to solve a problem, don't be afraid to suggest changes.
-Communicate effectively and on time, if you found an unexpected problem report it soon.
+Communicate effectively and on time and if you found an unexpected problem report it soon.

-And last, the key to get more and better clients is to be extremely professional.
-The math it's deadly simple:
+The key to get more and better clients is to be extremely professional.
+It's deadly simple:

     10 exceed client expectations
     20 get referals